Sreenand76/Multi-Step-Form/README.md

 - Multi-step form with navigation and progress tracking
 - Dark mode toggle with seamless transitions
-- Global state management using Zustand
+- Global state management using Context API
 - Animations and smooth transitions with Framer Motion
 - Mock API integration for form state updates
 - Fully responsive and accessible design